Kash1503/user-centric-frontend-development-milestone-project/README.md

 ### Planning

-Wireframes other documentation is stored in the [Planning Folder](planning)
+Wireframes and other documentation is stored in the [Planning Folder](planning)

 ## Features